DM126/MLB-Database/README.md

 <br><br>
 ### Setup Instructions
 * In postgres, create a new database called stats
-* Import the sql files from the linked GitHub repository into the stats database
+* Follow the instructions in the linked github repository to import the data into the stats database
 * Download the PostgreSQL JDBC driver [here](https://jdbc.postgresql.org/download.html) and add it to the build path
 * Compile the program
 <br><br>